11 Virtual Art Museum Tours That Will Cost You Nothing

 Who is Georgia O’Keeffe, The Mother of American Modernism Painting?

-Georgia O’Keeffe was from Wisconsin, but she became one of America’s most iconic painters.
-She received some college education but had to leave college due to her father’s untimely bankruptcy.
-It was when she was in school in New York that she met her future husband, the photographer and gallery owner Alfred Stieglitz.
-She is most well known for her many American western subject matters and oversized flowers that she painted.
+Georgia O’Keeffe was from Wisconsin but became one of America’s most iconic painters.
+She received a college education but had to leave due to her father’s untimely bankruptcy.
+When she was in school in New York, she met her future husband, the photographer and gallery owner Alfred Stieglitz.
+She is known for her many American Western subject matters and oversized flowers that she painted.
 She has a home and studio in the US state of New Mexico.
-She is one of the great arts that also has a museum dedicated to her artwork.
-You can visit her home in New Mexico and the Georgia O’Keeffe Museum in Santa Fe, New Mexico
+She is one of the great artists that also has a museum dedicated to her artwork.
+You can visit her home in New Mexico and the Georgia O’Keeffe Museum in Santa Fe, New Mexico.

 What is the American Gothic Painting by Grant Wood?

-Grant Wood the midwestern United States from the state of Iowa.
+Grant Wood, the midwestern United States from the state of Iowa.
 His painting American Gothic has a Carpenter Gothic Style house with a stoic man with a pitchfork and women staring off to the side outside the house.
-The man is his dentist and the woman is his sister.
+The man is his dentist, and the woman is his sister.
 The painting received a 3rd place finish for an art competition at the Art Institute Chicago.
-The painting has a lot of ambiguity associated with it, which has lead people to continue speculate about its true meaning.
+The painting has a lot of ambiguity associated with it, which has led people to continue to speculate about its true meaning.

 You can find out more about the American Gothic painting by Grant Wood by reading our blog 17 Facts About the American Gothic Painting by Grant Wood (1930) by clicking here.